ChrisHal/PTU2BIN/README.txt

 Tools to convert PicoQuant PTU files (as written by e.g.
 PicoQuant's SymphoTime64) to BIN files or IgorPro binary wave files (IBW) containing pre-histogrammed data.
 This works for FLIM data in T3 format.
+It has only been tested woth TimeHarp260P data so far.
-The number of supported formats is quite limited as of now.
-Fell free to get in touch with me if you need additional formats supported.
+Feel free to get in touch with me if you need additional formats supported.
+Support for T2 mode is planned.
 (PTU-files can differ somewhat in the internal format they use.)

 There are two tools provided:
 PTU2BIN - This is the conversion tool that can be used to convert single PTU files.